sidor2/kodekloud-lab-solutions/aws-labs/level4/lab4/README.md

+## Integrating AWS SQS and SNS for Reliable Messaging

 You are required to use AWS CloudFormation to deploy the necessary resources in your AWS account.
 The stack name must be devops-priority-stack and it should create the following resources:

 1. Two SQS queues named devops-High-Priority-Queue and devops-Low-Priority-Queue.